jina-ai/dalle-flow/README.md

 ### Step 2: Select and refinement via GLID3 XL

 Of course, you may think differently.
-So select the one you like the most and zoom in to get better view:
+Notice the number in the top-left corner?
+Select the one you like the most and get a better view:

 ```python
 fav_id = 3